DiniduMadushan/Spring_MVC/README.md

-this is a very basic example for a Spring_mvc application.
+this is a basic example for a Spring_mvc application.